This original Lambert design may, very well, have been the last derailleur to be manufactured in the UK.

 - And last, but far from least, there is that 1970s British, price-driven, engineering desperation.
 It was a time when British manufacturing companies had lost the confidence to 'do things properly' and to then charge the, inevitably high, prices that this entailed.
 Instead they piled design compromise on design compromise, and manufacutred the resultant mediocre mess on old machines that they could no longer afford to update.
 It was a recipe for disaster.
 Who can forget the Austin Allegro?

-I think that this is an early example of this basic design.
+I think that this is a late example of this basic design.
 Its features are:

-- The cable is clamped using a grub-screw.
+- The cable is clamped using a hex bolt and washer.

-- There are washers under the shop head (or deformed end) of the parallelogram rivets.
+- There are no washers under the shop head (or deformed end) of the parallelogram rivets.

 - Derailleur brands: Lambert, manufactured by Cyclo Gear Company?